musharaff87/Hackoverflow_v2.0/README.md

 lock, shutdown, etc.
 This project is focused on deep learning for detecting gestures.
 This method will avoid the spread of the COVID-19 crisis by reducing human interaction with the devices to control the system in crowded cities.
-To make this systm as completely contactless interaction by adding voice enabled commands.Thus exploring this problem, a system for gesture-enabled commands for operating Laptop/pc can be achieved.
+To make this system as completely contactless interaction by adding voice enabled commands.Thus exploring this problem, a system for gesture-enabled commands for operating Laptop/pc can be achieved.